LinnesLab/KickStat-Paper-Firmware/README.md

 Bootloading instructions are also located in Firmware/references

-Assembly Instructions are located: KickStat-Paper-Firmware/KickStat/Hardware/Button-Cell/RevB/Assembly-Instructions
+Assembly Instructions are located here: KickStat-Paper-Firmware/KickStat/Hardware/Button-Cell/RevB/Assembly-Instructions

 Note: KickStat was originally named MiniStat hence the change in file names.
 We had to